A

 4. Yellow Eel

 American Eels are still sexually immature in this phase.
 They have a yellowish color and a white, cream, or light yellow underside.
 Yellow eels living in freshwater tend to grow larger than those in estuaries, which are where saltwater and freshwater mix together.
 They live the majority of their lives in this stage.
 A yellow eel is considered to be any eel that is over 6 inches long.
-Once the eel is 3-5 years old, they also grow small scales.
+Once the eel is 3 to 5 years old, they also grow small scales.

 5. Silver Eel

 When the eel reaches sexual maturity, it turns grey with white or cream on the underside.
-Their pectoral fins get bigger, their eyes get larger and they get more fatty than ever before.
+Their pectoral fins get bigger, their eyes get larger, and they get fatter than ever before.
 This prepares them for their great migration to the ocean to spawn.
 In this phase, they can be up to four feet long and weigh up to 17 pounds.
 Females are often larger than males.
 Females are also more lightly colored.
 Experts believe the changes in color and physiology help the eels survive in the ocean.
 In the yellow eel phase, they are more adapted to survive in freshwater and estuaries.

 American eel